jotruebl/Pyce_Tools/README.md

 ## TO DO

 * Load LINDA experiment report files into a single time series dataset for exploratory analysis.
+* :heavy_check_mark: Include functions for plotting surface area and number size distribution timeseries (error bars included)
-* Include function for plotting DMPS timeseries (see scanotron_magic_BHS) and downsampling to average of user-selected time periods.
+* Function for downsampling to average of user-selected time periods.
 * Include function for plotting common INP plots
+* Improve time zone handling
-* Include function for creating error bars for scanotron and ice nucleating particles (the INP uncertainties are created in spreadsheet, but more needs to be done before they can be plotted with plotly..see PEACETIME Revised Plots notebook)
+* Include function for creating error bars for ice nucleating particles (the INP uncertainties are created in spreadsheet, but more needs to be done before they can be plotted with plotly..see PEACETIME Revised Plots notebook)
 * Include function for calculating INP concentrations normalized by particle surface area (see nz2020 in_bio_analysis notebook)
 * Include function for calculating correlation terms (see PEACETIME notebooks)
-* Include function for calculating particle surface areas (see nz2020 in_bio_analysis notebook)
+* :heavy_check_mark: Include function for calculating particle surface areas

 ## Contributing